 o Select Send program to robot (Ctrl+F6) to send the program through FTP (Offline Programming)

-o Check the option Run on robot to run the program step by step each time we run the program (Online Programming).
+o Check the option Run on Robot to run the program step by step each time we run the program (Online Programming).
 This allows executing the program on the robot as it is simulated at the same time.
 Robot drivers are required for Online Programming.

 It is possible to change the post processor for UR robots and customize the way a program is generated:

-1.Right click a program or a robot
+1.Right click a program or a robot.

-3.Select Universal Robots
+3.Select Universal Robots URP.

 Generate the program again.
 In this example, the default post processor uses joint values to define each linear move and the second post processor uses cartesian coordinates to define each linear move.

-By default, RoboDK installs Python and a set of sample macros that allows a higher level of customization.
-This includes simulating a paint gun, programming robots through Python, simulating 2D cameras, converting SVG files to robot programs, automatically setting a TCP given a standoff, simulating discrete events and much more.
-Other programming languages can also be used, such as C# or Matlab.
-For more information visit: https://robodk.com/doc/PythonAPI/intro.html
+By default, RoboDK installs Python and a set of sample scripts that allow you to improve simulations.
+This includes simulating a paint gun, simulating 2D cameras, converting SVG files to robot programs, automatically setting a TCP given a standoff, programming robots using Python, simulating discrete events, etc. Other programming languages can also be used, such as C#, C++ or Matlab.
+More information is available in the RoboDK API section.

-1.Select File➔ Open to open a new Python macro (py file)
+1.Select File➔ Open to open a new Python script (py file).

-2.Navigate to C:/RoboDK/Library/Macros/ to see some sample macros
+2.Navigate to C:/RoboDK/Library/Macros/ to see some sample macros.

 4.Select Open.
 A new Python object will be added.
 This macro allows simulating particle deposition modeling the spray volume.

-5.Double click the SprayOn macro to test it
+5.Double click the SprayOn macro to test it.

-6.Select On to activate it
+6.Select On to activate it.

-Hold Alt key, drag the robot flange and move the robot along the surface
+7.Hold Alt key, drag the robot flange and move the robot along the surface with the Paint gun.

 You should see the trace of the paint gun.
 The color and transparency should change depending on how close or far the TCP is from the surface.